-2017/18 £000 2018/19 £000
+18/19 000 2019/20 £000

-8 Balance at 1 April (8)
+(8) Balance at 1 April -

-(8) Downward revaluation of investments not charged to the Surplus/Deficit on the Provision of Services 8
+8 Downward revaluation of investments not charged to the Surplus/Deficit on the Provision of Services -

-(8) Accumulated gains on assets sold (in CIE under Other Investment Income) -
+- Accumulated gains on assets sold (in CIE under Other Investment Income) -

-(16) 8
+· 8

-(8) Balance at 31 March =
+- Balance at 31 March

 The 2018/19 Code of Practice on Local Authority Accounting has adopted IFRS 9 Financial Instruments.
-As a result of the implementation of IFRS 9, the Available for Sale Reserve has been decommissioned and the balance has been written off to the investment held in the balance sheet as it was redeemed during 2018/19.
+As a result of the implementation of IFRS 9, the Available for Sale Reserve was decommissioned and the balance written off to the investment held in the balance sheet as it was redeemed during 2018/19.